 current of emotion that held her.

-"All I want is your happiness, Elizabeth.
-If it is John-your husband-who means everything to you, band-who means everything to you, then I want to help you erase any misunderstanding with him."
+"All I want is your happiness,

+Elizabeth.
+If it is John-your husband-who means everything to you,

+then I want to help you erase any misunderstanding with him."
 "But Robbin," Elizabeth protested.
 "No," he said quickly, "let me finish.
 I must tell you all this now.
 Some day I hope to have a real chance to show you just how I feel about you.
-It's enough now to help you replace that investment you made." place that investment you made."
+It's enough now to help you replace that investment you made.'